Edgar Snow: Later journalism

 Shortly before the United States entered World War II, in 1941, Snow toured Japanese-occupied areas of Asia and wrote his second major book, Battle for Asia, about his observations.
 After writing the book, Snow and his wife returned to the United States, where they separated.
 In April 1942, the Saturday Evening Post sent him abroad as a war correspondent.
 Snow traveled to India, China, and Russia to report on World War II from the perspectives of those countries.
 In Russia he shared his observations of the Battle of Stalingrad with the American Embassy.
 At times, Snow's defenses of various undemocratic Allied governments were denounced as blatant war propaganda, not neutral journalistic observation, but Snow defended his reporting, stating:

 In this international cataclysm brought on by fascists it is no more possible for any people to remain neutral than it is for a man surrounded by bubonic plague to remain 'neutral' toward the rat population.
 Whether you like it or not, your life as a force is bound either to help the rats or hinder them.
 Nobody can be immunized against the germs of history.

 By 1944, Snow was wavering on the question of whether Mao and the Chinese Communists were actually "agrarian democrats," rather than dedicated communists who were bent on totalitarian rule.
 His 1944 book, People on Our Side, emphasized their role in the fight against fascism.
 In a speech, he described Mao and the Communist Chinese as a progressive force which desired a democratic, free China.
 Writing for The Nation, Snow stated that the Chinese Communists "happen to have renounced, years ago now, any intention of establishing communism [in China] in the near future."
 After the war, Snow retreated from the view that the Chinese communists were a democratic movement.

 While working as a correspondent in Russia, he wrote three short books about Russia's role both in World War II and world affairs: People on Our Side (1944); The Pattern of Soviet Power (1945); and, Stalin Must Have Peace (1947).

-In 1949 Snow divorced Helen Foster and married his second wife, Lois Wheeler.
+In 1949, Snow divorced Foster and married his second wife, Lois Wheeler.
 They had a son, Christopher (born 1949) who died of cancer in October 2008, and a daughter, Sian (born 1951), named after the Chinese city Sian (now Xi'an), who lives and works as a translator and editor in the Geneva region, not far from where her mother lived for many years prior to her death in 2018.